19hours/sg-statutes/Acts/Stamp Duties Act.md

 (b) following the end of the financial year referred to in paragraph (a), the acquiring company may elect, in such form and manner and within such time as the Commissioner may specify, to replace the qualifying period referred to in that paragraph with a prescribed period (which must be a period within which the acquisition referred to in subsection (3)(a) or (c), as the case may be, occurs); and

-(c) where the acquiring company claims an allowance under section 37L of the Income Tax Act (Cap.
+(c) where the acquiring company claims a deduction under section 37L of the Income Tax Act (Cap.
 134) in connection with the acquisition referred to in subsection (3)(a) or (c), as the case may be, then, whether or not an election was made under paragraph (b), the qualifying period shall, in place of the period referred to in paragraph (a) or (b) (as the case may be), be the same period as that for which acquisitions are qualifying acquisitions for the purposes of its claim under section 37L of the Income Tax Act.

 [23/2011 wef 01/04/2010]

+[Act 1 of 2013 wef 22/02/2013]

 (5) [Deleted by Act 23/2011 wef 01/04/2010]

 (6) [Deleted by Act 23/2011 wef 01/04/2010]

-(7) Subject to subsection (8) and the rules made under subsection (18), the maximum amount of relief from duty to be allowed under subsection (1) with respect to the qualifying acquisitions of ordinary shares in all target companies by an acquiring company and all its acquiring subsidiaries, as the case may be, in a financial year of the acquiring company shall be $200,000; and for this purpose, where subsection (4)(b) or (c) applies, the qualifying acquisitions shall be deemed to have occurred in the financial year of the acquiring company in which the qualifying acquisition referred to in subsection (3)(a) or (c), as the case may be, occurs.
+(7) Subject to subsection (8) and the rules made under subsection (18), the maximum amount of relief from duty to be allowed under subsection (1) with respect to the qualifying acquisitions of ordinary shares in all target companies by an acquiring company and all its acquiring subsidiaries in a financial year of the acquiring company shall be $200,000; and for this purpose, where subsection (4)(b) or (c) applies, the qualifying acquisitions shall be deemed to have occurred in the financial year of the acquiring company in which the qualifying acquisition referred to in subsection (3)(a) or (c), as the case may be, occurs.

 [23/2011 wef 01/04/2010]

+[Act 1 of 2013 wef 22/02/2013]

 (8) Subject to the rules made under subsection (18), where the qualifying period is the financial year of the acquiring company and the financial year exceeds 12 months, the maximum amount of relief from duty to be allowed to it for each of the following periods shall not exceed $200,000: